Chapter Three: Substructure

 "No", he said.
 "I'll own it; I am a killer."

-Aaron paused then added, "And exactly how I took it from them.
+Aaron closed his eyes then added, "And exactly how I took it from them.
 I remember it all; and torture myself with it later.
 I replay the scenes in my mind over and over, looking for ways to avoid killing.
 I imagine disarming or disabling them without causing death.
 Then I train both body and mind to use those methods the next time, instead.
 It helps, but it doesn't cure, because there's always a next time."

-He shrugged with heavy shoulders.
+He opened his eyes and shrugged with heavy shoulders.
 "Six months ago, any police officers, guards, and even bystanders that were hampering the success of my mission would've been neutralized along with any target or operative.
 I know it doesn't make up for killing anyone in the first place, but I honestly don't know what more I can do.
 I have to believe that I'm slowly, but surely, taking myself back."
 Aaron paused, thinking, then said, "Or more accurately, taking back control of myself."

 Marta took his face in her hands, to focus him on her, not his suffering.
 "You are."
 She brought his head down to hers so that their foreheads were touching.

 "It's really remarkable; you're altering your programming," she observed.
 "You've already accomplished so much more than should be possible.
-It must take an incredible amount of strength to override the killer instinct we basically downloaded into you, altering your behavior."
+It must take an incredible amount of strength to override that killer instinct we basically downloaded into you, altering your behavior."
 Her hands slipped to his chest and her expression darkened as she said introspectively, "Scientists ignoring ethics; doctors doing harm."

 A chastened Marta looked up into Aaron's big, penetrating blue eyes and said, a bit formally, "I deeply regret my part in the Outcome program; for what I've done to you."